-Revisit the road map often during your time at the college.
-The sights of interest and the realm of possibilities will vary from year to year.
+Revisit the road map often during your time at the college,as the sights of interest and the realm of possibilities will vary from year to year.
 If you sense you have made a wrong turn, please stop to ask for directions.
 Take this document with you to appointments with academic advisors, faculty, and staff.
-Your mentors will be able to highlight points of interest that you have yet to consider, and direct you to resources that are essential for your work at Oberlin.
+Your mentors can highlight points of interest that you have yet to consider, and direct you to resources that are essential for your work at Oberlin.

 These stages will coincide with one another, but largely as a matter of successive progression.
 While no two students will experience the same journey, there are many common experiences for students in their first, second, third, and final years.
 The road map is designed to support your development by giving shape to "the spirit of these years"—the different concerns that students face in the beginning, middle, and end of their time at Oberlin.